sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     CopyDiffCommand = [
         OrigBytesCmdId,
         ; Range of bytes to copy from the original document.
         ; Ranges include their starting byte.
+Ranges are indexed ; from the end of the _last_ range that was copied. offset : int,
-        start : uint,  ; XXXX we could have this be relative; would it help? length : uint,
+        length : uint,
     ]
-    ; XXXX would it make sense to have relative/absolute versions of the ; above to make the numbers smaller?

     ; The other diff comment is to insert some bytes from the diff.
     InsertDiffCommand = [